JSRocksHQ/jsrockshq.github.io/src/posts/en/arrow-functions-and-their-scope.md

 ```

 But then, comes the "scope-by-flow" I mentioned.
-If any the flow or scope changes, the _this_ reference changes as well.
+If either the flow or scope changes, the `this` reference changes as well.

 ```javascript
 function Student(data){